Skip to main content

 Which is better: term life or whole life insurance?

-Can I cash in my whole life insurance policy?
+Can you cash out whole life insurance without penalty?

 Is a whole life insurance policy a good investment?